 Put it all together

-The first time you test a new mobile application, you can spend days on the usability and platform problems listed above.
-As code releases more frequently, you may be tempted to test for only a few of them or perhaps to forget about this sort of extra-functional checklist for mobile app testing altogether.
+Software developers can spend days on this checklist for mobile app testing.
+As code releases happen more frequently, you may be tempted to test only a few of these potential failures or perhaps forget about this sort of extra-functional checklist for mobile app testing altogether.

 Don't do that.

-Instead, keep a list of potentially consequential risks that you periodically review and mitigate.
-If you'd like, make a deck of cards with these risks, shuffle them and pull out five to check every deploy.
-No matter what you do: Stay vigilant.
+Instead, keep a list of risks that you periodically review.
+Changes in the browser or cellular market may make some of these bubble up and others decrease.
+If you'd like, make a deck of cards with these risks, shuffle them and pull out five to check with every deploy.
+No matter what you do, stay vigilant.